V

 This lens shaped every design decision that followed.

-The breaking point: API Mapper
+3. API Mapper

 Failures often occurred silently.
 A configuration could be saved successfully, yet still be invalid.
 Users only discovered problems later, when the mapped API failed during form submission or testing.

-• •How different request types actually behaved
+• •How different request types (GET, POST, PATCH) actually behaved

-• •Why some failures could not be surfaced automatically
+• •Why some failures could not be surfaced automatically due to backend architecture

 Only after understanding the system end-to-end did I begin redesigning the experience.
+The interface needed to match the technical reality, not hide it.

 Micro-decision: separating "Saved" from "Valid"